ssaazi/currency/README.md

-# currency
+#PHP SOURCE CODE
-php program to convert ugx to dollar
+Program to convert UGX into US dollar